 And this stress can cause erectile dysfunction.
 In two ways.

 Firstly, when we stress, our bodies provide energy and resources to those muscles and senses that are critical for the potentially dangerous situation.

-But also, functions that are not critical for this potentially dangerous situation, such as our immune and reproductive system, get little or no attention.
+But also, functions that are not critical for this potentially dangerous situation, such as our immune and reproductive systems, get little or no attention.

-Meaning that during stress, your body more or less shuts down our reproductive system.
+Meaning that during stress, your body more or less shuts down your reproductive system.

-Therefore, if you stress every day, your sexual functions are shut off every day.
+Therefore, if you stress every day, your sexual functions are basically shut off every day.

 The second reason why persistent stress can cause ED, is because of the stress hormones themselves.

 To have elevated levels of adrenaline, norepinephrine, and cortisol, can directly cause erectile dysfunction.